Gastric Sleeve Surgery in the UK

 Sometimes, gastric sleeve surgery is carried out before you can have gastric bypass surgery.
 You would need to wait for up to 18 months after your gastric sleeve surgery before being assessed for the bypass.

 Our GMC registered Consultants were handpicked for their experience, talent, and expertise.
-This helps us to ensure all Allure Patients receive the highest levels of care possible.
-Learn more about our consultant bariatric surgeons by clicking on their image.
+This helps us to ensure all Allure Patients receive the highest levels of care possible, no matter where they are.
+Learn more about our consultant bariatric surgeons by clicking on their image below.

 Gastric Sleeve Clinics